Equal Protection Definition: Everything You Need to Know

 The rational basis scrutiny is applied in most legislative endeavors regarding regulations in the economy, benefits of welfare, use of property, business, or acts done by individuals.
 Even if the consequences of a classification would have a negative impact on a particular race, they are subjected to a rationality review instead of a strict scrutiny, as long as the actual terms of the classification have nothing to do with race.

 If you need help with the equal protection definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.